rune/rune/packages/rune-games-cli/templates/javascript/README.md

 ### `npm run lint`

 Runs the validation rules.
-You can read about them in the [Server-side logic](https://developers.rune.ai/docs/advanced/server-side-logic
+You can read about them in the [docs on server-side logic](https://developers.rune.ai/docs/advanced/server-side-logic).

+### `npm run typecheck`

+Verifies that TypeScript is valid.

 ## Learn More

-You can learn more in the [Rune docs](https://developers.rune.ai/docs/quick-start).
+See the [Rune docs](https://developers.rune.ai/docs/quick-start) for more info.
+You can also ask any questions in the [Rune Discord](https://discord.gg/rune-devs), we're happy to help!